HattMobb/Wreath-Network-Pen-Test/README.md

 From here, I used :

-`privilege::debug` essentially grants the process higher privileges, enabling it to bypass certain security restrictions.
+`privilege::debug`which essentially grants the process higher privileges, enabling it to bypass certain security restrictions.
-`token::elevate` attempts to elevate the current user's access token to a higher privilege level.
+`token::elevate` which attempts to elevate the current user's access token to a higher privilege level.

 Followed by `lsadump::sam` to get the hashes: